turbowookie/turbo-wookie/git-hooks/readme.md

 #Git Hooks

-- Move all files in this folder to the `.git/hooks`. folder.
+- Copy all files in this folder to the `.git/hooks`. folder.
 - Be sure that you have permission to run these files.
 (You will see no output if you do not have permission)

 ##`post-merge`